OBF/obf-docs/Affiliated-project-FAQ.md

 ## Q: Why apply for affiliate status?
 Are there benefits or obligations?

-A: The **benefits** of affiliate status are access to umbrella resources, including a community of active open source developers, the chance to mentor summer students under the Google Summer of Code program, and domain / site hosting resources.
+A: The **benefits** of affiliate status include access to umbrella resources such as domain / site hosting, mailing list hosting, a community of active open source developers, and a tremendous pool of open-source collaborative development know-how.
+Furthermore, affiliate status officially signifies that a project has met certain requirements promoting community and collaboration, which may improve its ability to attract more users as well as potential developers.
+Finally, OBF, through its fiscal sponsor [SPI], can sustainably hold assets on behalf of a project, such as domain names, and financial assets, in a way that is robust to changes in the project's (and even OBF's) leadership, and that does not risk tax implications for an individual.

  The **obligations** of affiliate status are few - primarily projects must remain active and maintain a good standing within the community, e.g. by